TalanSoft/www-talansoft-com-wiki/VlkGuides/getting-started-01-vlk-startup-and-ui.md

 #### Outliner
 On the Left side of the **Timeline Tab**, the list contains every single **Entity**, **Action** and **Event** that is within the current level.
 From here, each item can be manipulated in a layered system where components are grouped, in a hierarchical arrangement, such that lower layers provide functions and services that support the functions and services of higher layers.

-Above the Outliner, a row of icons are located here to help manipulate both the timeline and the outliner.
+Above the Outliner, a row of icons are located here to help manipulate both the timeline and the Outliner.
 ![timeline_01.png](https://cdn2.talansoft.com/ftp/img/tutorial_basic_image/timeline_grp/timeline_01.png)

 ![timeline_icon_03.png](https://cdn2.talansoft.com/ftp/img/tutorial_basic_image/timeline_grp/timeline_icon_03.png)